giurigaud/giurigaud/README.md

 ### Hi there 👋

+I'm Giuliana Rigaud,

+graduated in chemistry at UFBA.

+Currently learning how to become a developer with the support of @cubos-academy.

+learning:
+SQL, HTML 5, CSS, JS.

+Super excited to learn more each day.

 <!--
 **giurigaud/giurigaud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.